Transpolar Studio is a design practice specializing in landscape architecture, urbanism, and design research in the Arctic and Subarctic regions.

 Mission

-In the past, the Circumpolar North’s built environment has been dominated by a nation-state point of view, was influenced by design perspectives appropriate to more southern landscapes, as well as suffered from a limited understanding of the region’s internal dynamics, unique climatic conditions, and diversity of people and cultures.
+In the past, Arctic design has been dominated by colonial and nation-state interests, often influenced by design perspectives more appropriate to southern landscapes.
+Western-centric narratives and design paradigms that suffered from limited understandings of the internal dynamics, unique climatic conditions, and diversity of different people and cultures were often projected and forced — sometimes violently — onto the many different peoples and regions of the Circumpolar North.
 Today, emerging Arctic shipping routes, declining sea ice, expanding resource extraction, growing military imperatives, new geostrategic ambitions, and shifting tourism networks indicate the Arctic is an increasingly accessible and complex three-dimensional space.
 This evolution may offer plentiful economic opportunities but also create new risks and concerns among the eight Arctic states and their people groups.
 In the role of leading designer, collaborator, or consultant, Transpolar Studio aims to critically address these inherently spatial challenges through creative design projects located in the Arctic and Subarctic regions.

 Office

 Transpolar Studio is a design practice specializing in landscape architecture, urbanism, and design research in the Arctic and Subarctic regions.
-Bert De Jonghe is the founder of Transpolar Studio, a Lecturer in Landscape Architecture at Harvard University’s Graduate School of Design (GSD), and a Doctor of Design candidate at Harvard GSD.
+Bert De Jonghe founded Transpolar Studio in 2020.
+Bert is a landscape architect, a Guest Lecturer at the University of Toronto (John H. Daniels Faculty of Architecture, Landscape, and Design), and a Doctor of Design candidate at Harvard University’s Graduate School of Design (GSD).
 He holds degrees from Harvard GSD (Master in Design Studies), the Oslo School of Architecture and Design (Master of Landscape Architecture), and the School of Arts in Ghent (Bachelor of Landscape and Garden Architecture).
-In the past, he has worked as a designer at various landscape architecture practices worldwide and served in several teaching positions, including University Lecturer at the Arctic University of Norway in Tromsø.
+In the past, he has worked as a designer at various landscape architecture practices worldwide and served in several teaching positions, including as a University Lecturer at the Arctic University of Norway (Tromsø) and a Lecturer in Landscape Architecture at Harvard GSD.

 Projects